Home › Blog – Gladstones Private Rehab Clinic › How Much Does Rehab Cost?

 Cost – from £600 per week

-When you pay for outpatient treatment for addiction, you’re paying for professional psychiatrists and other addiction specialists who spend years studying their craft.
+When you pay for outpatient alcohol or drug rehabilitation, you’re paying for professional psychiatrists and other addiction specialists who spend years studying their craft.

 You are primarily paying for their skills and expertise to help you achieve sobriety in scheduled sessions.
 Other benefits could include: